 Pursuant to the Bylaws, the Company is managed by a Board of Directors comprised of between 7 and 13 members, who hold office for a period of no more than three financial years and are eligible for re-election.
-The members of the Board of Directors must meet the requirements for competence, integrity and independence set out by applicable law; in particular, at least one of the Directors - or two if the Board of Directors has more than seven members - must meet the independence requirements applying to Statutory Auditors under Article 148, paragraph 3 TUF, as amended.
-The Directors' term in office shall expire on the date of the Shareholders' Meeting called to approve the financial statements for the last financial year of their term
+The members of the Board of Directors must meet the requirements for competence, integrity and independence set out by applicable law.
+To this end, it should be noted that the Bylaws do not contain any additional provisions on the requirements necessary for the recruitment of Directors.

+At least one of the Directors - or two if the Board of Directors has more than seven members - must meet the independence requirements applying to Statutory Auditors under Article 148, paragraph 3, TUF.
+The Directors' term in office shall expire on the date of the Shareholders' Meeting called to approve the financial statements for the last financial year of their term.

 In compliance with the provisions introduced in TUF, the Company has adopted a slate voting mechanism for the appointment of Directors, in order to allow, where possible, the election of Directors by minority shareholders.
-The appointment of the Board of Directors takes place on the basis of slates presented by the outgoing Board of Directors and/or by those shareholders who, alone or together with other shareholders, hold shares representing at least 2% of the share capital eligible to vote at the Ordinary Shareholders' Meeting, or such lower percentage established by law or regulation.
-In compliance with CONSOB Decision 19109 on 28 January 2015, the minimum shareholding requirement for presenting candidate slates for 2015 is 1%.
+The appointment of the Board of Directors takes place on the basis of slates submitted by the outgoing Board of Directors and/or by those shareholders who, alone or together with other shareholders, hold shares representing at least 2% of the share capital eligible to vote at the Ordinary Shareholders' Meeting, or such lower percentage established by law or regulation.
+In compliance with CONSOB Decision 19499 on 28 January 2016, the minimum shareholding requirement for submitting candidate slates for 2016 is 1%.

 Candidate slates must be filed at the Company's registered offices at least twenty-five days before the date set for the Shareholders' Meeting.
-Within this deadline, together with each slate, individual candidates must file a statement of acceptance of the candidacy, a curriculum vitae, and whether they qualify as an independent director.
+Together with each slate, within the aforementioned term, the statements with which each candidate accepts candidacy must be filed, including any indications of their candidacy as Independent Director, and their curriculum vitae.